mkilgore/qb64pe-json/README.md

 In addition to parsing JSON, qb64pe-json allows you to create the Json structure yourself and then turn it into a JSON string (for storing or sending elsewhere).
 This is done by using the `JsonTokenCreate*()` functions.
-These functions create a new token and return its token id.
-You can then make use of this token id to add it to other tokens and build the Json structure.
+These functions create a new token and return its token ID.
+You can then make use of this token ID to add it to other tokens and build the Json structure.
 Objects and Arrays can have entries added to them via `JsonTokenArrayAdd` and `JsonTokenObjectAdd`.